Child Care Education CIP 19.0708

-This program prepares individuals for a variety of occupations in child care and guidance often under the supervision of professional personnel in child or day care centers.
+The Child Care Education is a 3 year, 3 credit per year Pennsylvania Department Approved Career and Technical Education program that prepares individuals for a variety of occupations in child care and guidance often under the supervision of professional personnel in child or day care centers.
 This program includes instruction in growth and development; nutrition; program planning and management; safety; behavior guidance; play activities; child abuse and neglect; parent, child personal relationships; learning experiences for children; and laws, regulations and policies relating to child care services.

 During the third year of the CTP Child Care Education class students participate in a student teaching internship.
 The internship will provide students with “on the job” work experience to gain valuable employment skills and give them the opportunity to learn more about Child Care Education and apply already learned skills.